xieyuheng/inner/notes/00005-shallow-embedding-of-dsl-can-reuse-the-means-of-abstraction-of-hosting-language.md

 date: 2021-09-03
 ---

-# Shallow embedding v.s.
-Deep embedding
+# Shallow embedding vs. Deep embedding

 Deep embedding means we can design new syntax freely, but we need to write our own parser.